crytic/remix-plugin-8000/README.md

 }
 ```
 * Click the Load button and you should see remix-plugin-8000 button appear
-* Click the remix-plugin-8000 button to load the plugin into a small window                               i
+* Click the remix-plugin-8000 button to load the plugin into a small window
+* Now click on the button you would like to perform the analysis

 ## Setup
 If you would like to run the analysis software on your own computer instead of the public one, follow the directions below